mcmattd/mosh/Readme.md

-# Programming with Mosh Excerise Files
+# Programming with Mosh Exercise Files

 This repo contains the scripts created during the programming with Mosh courses